billyyyyy3320/Billy/blog/Readme.md

 As you can tell from my posts, I'm a software engineer.
 Currently, I work with [Appier](https://www.appier.com/).
 Besides, I make open source contributions and became a part of [VuePress](https://github.com/vuejs/vuepress) core team.

-There's NO material rewards by working on Open Source, but I did learn a lot from it as well as this blog.

 <GetStarted/>

 <style lang="stylus" scoped>